ccims/clara/docs/content/configuration/index.md

 ??? config-option "**_export.on-empty_**"
     - Type: Boolean
     - Default: false
-    - Description: If `true`, CLARA will export the recovered using the enabled exporters, even if the architecture is completely empty.
+    - Description: If `true`, CLARA will export the recovered architecture using the enabled exporters, even if the architecture is completely empty.
       This could be useful for debugging purposes.

 ### Exporter: GraphViz (optional)